apache/systemds/docs/algorithms-clustering.md

 **Scoring.** Our scoring script evaluates the clustering output by comparing it with a known category assignment.
-Since cluster labels have no prior correspondence to the categories, we cannot count “correct” and “wrong” cluster assignments.
+Since cluster labels have no prior correspondence to the categories, we cannot count "correct" and "wrong" cluster assignments.
 Instead, we quantify them in two ways:

   1. Count how many same-category and different-category pairs of records end